anders-biostat/linked-charts/docs/rlc/index.md

 #### Exploring single-cell data

 [**This tutorial**](tutorials/citeseq1.html) uses the "CiteSeq" data set by Stoecklin et al. to demonstrate how LinkedCharts can help you to understand your single-cell transcriptomics data.
 It introduces `lc_scatter`, the workhorse of R/LinkedCharts, which produces interactively linked scatter plots.
-Like the previous one, this tutorial is a good way to get started and get a quick idea what you can do with R/LinkedCharts.
+Like the previous one, this tutorial is a good way to get started and get a quick idea of what you can do with R/LinkedCharts.

-#### A multicolored t-SNE plot
+#### A multicoloured t-SNE plot

-[**This tutorial**](tutorials/citeseq2.html) continues from the previous one and demonstrated how you can leverage standard HTML5 and JavaScript techniques and make them interact smoothly with R/LinkedCharts functions.
+[**This tutorial**](tutorials/citeseq2.html) continues from the previous one and demonstrates how you can leverage standard HTML5 and JavaScript techniques and make them interact smoothly with R/LinkedCharts functions.

 #### User input

 [**Here**](tutorials/inputs.html) you can learn how to add forms for user input and use this input to change your charts.

-#### Customise your cahrt
+#### Customise your chart

 [**Here**](tutorials/props.html) you can find use cases of all the adjustable parameters in R/LinkedCharts.
-This tutorial demonstrates how to youse colours, change shape of elements, add titles, use all built-in parameters to control interactivity, etc.
+This tutorial demonstrates how to youse colours, change the shape of elements, add titles, use all built-in parameters to control interactivity, etc.

 ## Questions

 If you have any questions, send us an e-mail, or, even better, ask them at the [R/LinkedCharts Issue Tracker](https://github.com/anders-biostat/rlc/issues).

 ## Authors